provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.reward.v1.ActionTransferDelegations"></a>
+<a name="provenance.reward.v1.ActionTransfer"></a>

-### ActionTransferDelegations
+### ActionTransfer
 accounts that have made transfers, from accounts that have active delegations
-rule: ActionTransferDelegations "When transfer has occurred and the account has an active delegation, give it a share of the rewards pool, assuming it has not gone over max value and is above a min value" {
+rule: ActionTransfer "When transfer has occurred and the account has an active delegation, give it a share of the rewards pool, assuming it has not gone over max value and is above a min value" {